Hillary Clinton What Happened Book Excerpt Debate Trump

 I wonder, though, whether I should have chosen option B. It certainly would have been better TV.
 Maybe I have overlearned the lesson of staying calm—biting my tongue, digging my fingernails into a clenched fist, smiling all the while, determined to present a composed face to the world.

 Hillary Clinton's new memoir What Happened will be available in bookstores and online on September 12.
-You can pre-order it on Amazon, Barnes & Noble, IndieBound, and Amazon's Audible.
+You can pre-order it on Amazon and Amazon's Audible.

 Advertisement